postmanlabs/labs-docs/src/pages/docs/reports/reports-overview.md

     <img src="https://assets.postman.com/postman-docs/reports-datapoint-hover.jpg" alt="reports data point" width="100px" />

 * Select a data point to drill down and view more details.
 Sort the table by selecting a column heading.
-Hover over a table row and select the arrow to go to a related report or entity.
+Hover over a table row and select the arrow to go to a related report or element.

     <img src="https://assets.postman.com/postman-docs/reports-drilldown.jpg" alt="reports drill down" />